AySalem13/International_Students_Mental_Health_Analysis/README.md

 This is a small practice project where I used **PostgreSQL** and **Power BI** to explore how the length of stay in a foreign country might relate to mental health outcomes for international university students.

-Instead of just dropping code, this README walks through my **step-by-step process** and what I was thinking at each stage.
+I have included any queries and sheets I have used in seperate files, this README walks through my **step-by-step process** and what I was thinking at each stage of the project.

 ---